dokku/dokku/docs/getting-started/troubleshooting.md

 ### My application deploys properly, but won't load in browser "connection refused"

 This could be a result of a bad proxy configuration (`http:5000:5000` may be incorrect).
-Run `dokku proxy:report myapp` to check if your app has the correct proxy configuration.
+Run `dokku ports:report node-js-app` to check if your app has the correct proxy configuration.
 It should show something like the following.

 ```
-=====> myapp proxy information
+=====> node-js-app ports information
-       Proxy enabled:                 true
-       Proxy port map:                http:80:5000 https:443:5000
+       Port map:                http:80:5000 https:443:5000
-       Proxy type:                    nginx
 ```

-Set `dokku proxy:ports-set front http:80:5000` to get proxy correctly configured for http endpoint.
+Set `dokku ports:set node-js-app http:80:5000` to get proxy correctly configured for http endpoint.

 ### I deployed a new app but now subdomains are miss-routed